youmari/oop-school/README.md

 - navigate to root directory of the app and run ./main.rb
 - follow the instructions of the app

+## Testing
+###to run the application tests follow the command below:
+- 1 install Rspec by typing "gem install rspec" in the terminal
+- 2 navigate to root directory of the application
+- 3 type "rspec" in the terminal

 ## Authors

 👤 **Youmari**